wiktor-waj/clockForIntel8051/README.md

 sdcc clock.c
 ```
 In order to use program on DSM-51 emulator you will need to compile the program with modified `sdcc`.
-This modification includes swtiching mcs51.lib library file attatched in this repository.
+This modification requires switching mcs51.lib library file attatched in this repository.
 Usualy you can find this library in
 ```
 /usr/share/sdcc/lib/small/mcs51.lib